-I am sharing an easy Punjabi-style instant pickle recipe for beginners.
-Learn how to make a delicious Kairi ka achaar in a few simple steps using a homemade pickle masala.
+I am sharing an easy Punjabi-style instant mango pickle recipe for beginners.
+Learn how to make a delicious Kairi ka achaar using a homemade pickle masala in a few simple steps.

-In Indian Cuisine, the pickles are the most popular condiment.
+In Indian Cuisine, pickles are the most popular condiment.

 We have pickle recipes for every season, occasion, and mood.
-But unlike pickle recipes from other cuisines, Indian pickle making is a time, skill, and labor-intensive process.
+But unlike pickle recipes from other cuisines, Indian pickle making is a time, skill, and labour-intensive process.

-From preparing ingredients to sun drying to the preservation, there are multiple steps involved in making a traditional Indian pickle.
-But at the same time, there are instant pickle recipes that get ready within a few hours.
+From preparing ingredients to sun drying to the preservation, multiple steps are involved in making a traditional Indian pickle.
+But at the same time, instant pickle recipes get ready within a few hours.

 These instant pickles are:

 - minimum effort, maximum flavour